defenestrated/outperform-ws2016/readme.md

 Arduino examples are in the "examples" folder, any readings we hand out are in "readings" (fairly self-explanatory, i suppose)

-You can click into the folders and copy/paste the code directly, or download the zip file for any of the folders.
+You can click into the folders and copy/paste the code directly, or download the whole thing as a zip file.